 - Internet access

-- A computer, compatible eReader or mobile device
+- A mobile device, a computer, or compatible eReader

 Our eBooks are supplied by a service called OverDrive and can be found on our eLibrary page.